Questions to Ask Before Buying Cyber Security Insurance

 What is covered by cyber insurance?

 Different costs are covered by each form of cyber insurance (First-Party Coverage, Third-Party Coverage, and Cyber Crime Costs).
-Organizations that have already incurred costs are reimbursed under First-Party Coverage.
+Organisations that have already incurred costs are reimbursed under First-Party Coverage.
 This includes incident response and digital forensics services, reputation management, repairs to damaged software or hardware, notification costs, and lost revenue due to a service outage.

 How adaptable is the provider when it comes to changing coverage to address new threats?